Shopify Inventory Management for your Online Store

 In Katana, you can also create production recipes that include sub-assemblies — products inside products, inside products, inside... you get the idea.
 And you will have visibility of materials required throughout the multi-level product recipes.

-Think of Katana’s MRP system as a Shopify inventory control app tailored for manufacturers and makers.
+Think of Katana’s MRP system as a Shopify inventory control app tailored for manufacturers.
 MRP is not only about how to Shopify track inventory, but it also helps you plan your manufacturing and ensure floor-level efficiency.

 Know what is being produced next and plan ahead